lelylan/simple-oauth2/API.md

 ## Grants
 ### new AuthorizationCode(options)
-This submodule provides supports for the OAuth2 [Authorization Code](https://oauth.net/2/grant-types/authorization-code/) grant type
+This submodule provides support for the OAuth2 [Authorization Code](https://oauth.net/2/grant-types/authorization-code/) grant type.

 #### .authorizeURL([authorizeOptions]) => String
 Creates the authorization URL from the *client configuration* and the *authorize options*.
 The following are supported authorize options: